Caleb Hill, British Youth Track Sprint Champion 2016

-It wasn’t until much later that I realised he really did know what he was talking about – he has won numerous national, international and world championship titles himself, and he had coached many others to do the same level.
+It wasn’t until much later that I realised he really did know what he was talking about – he has won numerous national, international and world championship titles himself and he had coached many others to the same level.

-He first assessed my strengths and weaknesses, there were many of the latter -and then he devised a plan to address the weaknesses and further build on my strengths.
+He started by assessing my strengths and weaknesses - there were many of the latter -and then he devised a plan to address the weaknesses and further build on my strengths.
 I followed his advice and watched myself improve in every area as I became stronger, fitter and faster.

 When I finally competed in the 2016 National Youth Track Championships, I was in the best condition I had ever been in.
 I won the match sprint title and in doing set a new British record for the flying 200-meter TT of 10.951s - the first youth rider ever to dip below 11 seconds.
 A month later I won the inter-regional match sprint title, further lowering the flying 200 record that I had set to 10.904s.
 Later that year I was accepted onto the Great Britain Junior Academy Sprint team.